Emotional Affairs: Why Culture Moves the Line in Interracial Love

 Tag

-Boundaries, trust, privacy, and what feels acceptable inside the relationship.
+Boundaries, trust, privacy, therapy, and what feels acceptable inside the relationship.

-Racial trauma from past dating experiences can make someone guarded in a new interracial relationship.
-Here is what that looks like and how to build real trust.
+Racial trauma from past dating can make someone guarded in a new interracial relationship.
+What that looks like and how to build trust.

 Learn to recognize and respond to backhanded compliments about your interracial relationship, from 'your kids will be beautiful' to 'you're so brave.'